Biological Chemistry FAQs

 • What courses should I take during my first-year?

 Students who are interested in biological chemistry ideally take the equivalent of two courses in chemistry (e.g. CHEM 105 and 205/211 or CHEM 120) and BISC 110/112 during their first year at Wellesley.
 Many students also take another course in mathematics or physics during the first year.
 While not essential, completing these courses gives students a valuable foundation for subsequent studies at the intersection of biology and chemistry.
-For those planning to major in Biological Chemistry, completing these courses also will help students complete the prerequisites to take the Fundamentals of Biochemistry (CHEM 223) course and courses in genetics (BISC 219) and/or cellular biology (BISC 220) during their sophomore year.
+For those planning to major in Biological Chemistry, completing these courses also will help students complete the prerequisites to take the Fundamentals of Biochemistry (BIOC 223) course and courses in genetics (BIOC 219) and/or cellular biology (BIOC 220) during their sophomore year.

 • How can I fit all the courses for the Biological Chemistry major into my schedule?